Shop Subscribe

 1. Tidy School Grounds

 Raking leaves, planting fall flower bulbs, and tidying the school grounds is a great way to get students involved in volunteer work and community service.
 It’s also a good way for them to get some fresh air!
 Use one of the day’s free periods to get students to help clean up the schoolyard.
-Once they’re engaged in these small environmental tasks, tie in an informal lesson about environmental interconnectedness.

 2. Thank You Cards

-Make a few tweaks to this lesson plan and create thank you cards for people in your school or community.
-Making a difference doesn’t always have to be about volunteering and community service.
+Make a few tweaks to this lesson plan to create thank you cards for people in your school or community.
+Making a difference doesn’t always involve volunteering and community service.
 It can also be about random acts of kindness and empathy.
-Showing people appreciation and gratitude for the work they do is an easy way for young students to give back to the community.

 3. Crafts for Senior Centers